What This Clause Means

 Frequently Asked Questions

-Yes, if the lease permits it.
+- Yes, if the lease permits it.
 Landlords in master-metered buildings often add administrative markups of 10–15% to utility costs.
-Always check whether utilities are passed through at actual cost or at marked-up rates.
+The lease's utility language determines whether utilities are passed through at actual cost or at marked-up rates.

-Not always clearly.
-Review utility sections carefully.
-Language like 'Landlord's then-current rates' or 'at rates established by Landlord' signals a markup.
+- Not always clearly.
+The signal is in the utility sections: language like 'Landlord's then-current rates' or 'at rates established by Landlord' signals a markup.
 'At actual cost' or 'pass-through basis' is the better tenant-friendly language.